asciinema/asciinema-player/README.md

 The `loadedmetadata`, `loadeddata`, `canplay` and `canplaythrough` events are fired (all of them, in this order) when the recording has been loaded and is ready to play.
-The recordings are always fully fetched (you can't partially load JSON) so there's no difference in the amount of metadata/data available between these 4 events - when either event occurs the player already has all the information for smooth playback.
+The recordings are always fully fetched (you can't partially load resource with XHR) so there's no difference in the amount of metadata/data available between these 4 events - when either event occurs the player already has all the information for smooth playback.
 In other words, it's enough to listen to only one of them, e.g. `canplaythrough` (all 4 are supported to make it more in line with HTMLVideoElement).

 ```javascript
 document.getElementById('player').addEventListener('loadedmetadata', function(e) {